robin-rpr/harvester/README.md

  4. [Data Filter]: Support user defined JS code for data preprocess and much more
  5. [Distinct]: Remove dulplicate data before the end of every task.
  6. [Custom Columns]: Define the columns you want to display, please use this feature together with [Data Filter]
  7. [Easy Scrape]: Create & scrape sitemap in a more easily way.
-(By https://github.com/aagiss)
+(Based on https://github.com/aagiss)
  8. Random Interval: Add a random delay between requests.
-(By https://github.com/Euphorbium)
+(Provided by https://github.com/Euphorbium)

 ### Features(Forked from original work)